Metropolis2/MetropolisParis/README.md

 - Output: CSV file with a list of trip, including the origin / destination IRIS zone and node id and the characteristics of the agent

 The trips are generated using a synthetic population for Île-de-France (built with various datasets such as INSEE census, transport surveys and infrastructure databases).

-For this study, a synthetic population representing 10 % of the total population is used.
+### Step 4: Filter the population

+- Script: `python/filter_population.py`
+- Input: CSV file with a list of trips (from Step 3)
+- Output: CSV file with the filtered list of trips

+The trips generated in Step 3 are filtered to keep only the trips that should be simulated.
+Trips can be filtered according to departure time, arrival time and mode.
+Optionnally, the intra-zonal trips (trips whose origin and destination zone is the same) can be removed and only the longest trip of each individual can be kept.

 Details:

-- We filter trips by car that occurs within the time window 6AM--12PM.
+- We filter trips by car that occurs within the time window 3AM--10AM.
-- Intra-zonal trips (trips whose origin and destination zone is the same) are removed because they are not used in Metropolis.
+- Intra-zonal trips are removed because they are not used in Metropolis (they represent 7.73 % of total travel time, mostly because of round trips).
-- For each person, only the trip with the largest travel time is kept (more than 82 % of total travel time is kept).
+- For each person, only the trip with the largest travel time is kept (removing 9.36 % of remaining total travel time).
-  When Metropolis will be able to run with intermediary stops, all the trips could be kept.
+  When Metropolis will be able to run with intermediary stops, these trips could be kept.

-### Step 4: Generate Metropolis input
+### Step 5: Generate Metropolis input

 - Script: `python/write_metropolis_input.py`
 - Input:
-  - CSV file with the list of trips to generate (from Step 3)
+  - CSV file with the list of trips to generate (from Step 4)
   - FlatGeobuf file with the edges of the road network (from Step 2)
 - Output:
   - JSON file with the characteristics of the network, ready to be read by the Metropolis simulator